 It looks like jeans that do not fit or achievements I did not win.
 It reminds me of people that made me almost disappear, weddings that could have been, and watercolors I still have not learned to paint with.

 It is the color the sky should be, but isn’t.
-It is the universe I should be, but aren’t.
+It is the universe I should be, but am not.
 It is the heart – a generous, still, and romantic heart – that I thought had, but don’t.
 It reminds me that all I am is coolly quiet, unmagnificently dark, and perpetually blue.

 It reminds me that I am not opal.